The discovery of anesthesia was one of the most important advances and has enabled surgery to occupy its fundamental place in medicine.

 Horace Wells (1815–1848), a dentist, first pursued using nitrous oxide for the relief of pain in surgical procedures in 1844.1 After experimenting on himself, Wells attempted to demonstrate the analgesic effects of nitrous oxide for a dental procedure at Harvard Medical School in 1845.
 The public demonstration was a failure, at least partially, due to improper administration of the gas.
 Wells never recovered from his humiliating experience and eventually committed suicide.
 However, he does hold a place in history as the first person to recognize and use the only anesthetic from the 1800s that is still in use today—nitrous oxide.

 William Morton (1819–1868) was a dentist and partner of Horace Wells.
 After taking a course in anesthesia from Wells, Morton left the partnership in Hartford, Connecticut, and established himself in Boston.
 He continued his interest in anesthesia, but using diethyl ether instead of nitrous oxide.
 Ether proved a good choice.
 He practiced the administration of ether on a dog and then used it when extracting teeth from patients in his office.
 On October 16, 1846, Morton gave the first public demonstration of ether as an anesthetic for Johns Collins Warren, a distinguished surgeon and one of the founders of Massachusetts General Hospital.
 In attendance in the surgical amphitheater were several surgeons, medical students, and a newspaper reporter.
-After induction of anesthesia, Warren successfully ...
+After induction ...